abeaderstadt/smart-store-beaderstadt/README.md

 # smart-store-beaderstadt
-# Project 4 - Create and Populate DW
+# Project 5 - Cross-Platform Reporting with Power BI

 ## Overview

-In Project 4, we design and implement a data warehouse  structure that optimizes data retrieval and scalability.
-We will build the schema, load the cleaned data, and validate the structure.
-This prepares us for advanced business intelligence tasks and data-driven decision-making.
+In Project 5, we will use Power BI Desktop to apply core BI techniques (slicing, dicing, and drilldown) and generate interactive visualizations to explore business performance.
+This project reinforces key data analysis and reporting skills used across industries.

 ---
 ## **How to Install and Run the Project**